SimMarkt/PyComInt/README.md

 ## Overview

-**PyComInt** is a communication interface designed for chemical plants.
+**PyComInt** is a communication interface designed for technical production processes.
 It facilitates multi-threaded data transfer between an **OPC UA server**, a **Modbus client**, and an **SQL database**.
-Due to implementation of try-exception ..., the code moreover ensures stable operation of the different functions, even if one connection fails.
-It has been designed for a Windows system, but can be also be deployed on a LINUX system (e.g. by using a Docker container).
+Due to implementation of try-except error handling, the code moreover ensures stable operation of the different functions, even if one connection fails.
+It has been designed for a Windows system, but can also be deployed on a LINUX system (e.g. by using a Docker container).

 ### Application